Donald P. Bellisario

 Donald Paul Bellisario (born August 8, 1935) is an American television producer and screenwriter who created and wrote episodes for the TV series Magnum, P.I.
-(1980), Tales of the Gold Monkey (1982), Airwolf (1984), Quantum Leap (1989), JAG (1995), and NCIS (2003).
-He has often included military veterans as characters.
+(1980–1988), Tales of the Gold Monkey (1982–1983), Airwolf (1984–1987), Quantum Leap (1989–1993), JAG (1995–2005), and NCIS (2003–present).

-Early life
+Early life and education

-Bellisario was born in Cokeburg, Pennsylvania, to an Italian-American father, and a Serbian-American mother.
+Bellisario was born in Cokeburg, Pennsylvania, on August 8, 1935, to an Italian-American father, and a Serbian-American mother.
 He served in the U.S. Marine Corps from 1955 to 1959, and attained the rank of sergeant.
 According to Bellisario, he encountered—and nearly got into a fight with—Lee Harvey Oswald in 1958 at a supply shed at Marine Air Control Squadron 9 because Oswald was reading Pravda, which offended Bellisario.

-Bellisario earned a bachelor's degree in journalism at Pennsylvania State University in 1961.
+Bellisario earned a bachelor's degree in journalism from Pennsylvania State University in 1961.

+Career

-Bellisario became an advertising copywriter in Lancaster, Pennsylvania, in 1965, and three years later became creative director of the Bloom Agency in Dallas, Texas.
-After rising to senior vice president after eight years, he then moved to Hollywood to pursue screenwriting and production.
+Bellisario became an advertising copywriter in Lancaster, Pennsylvania in 1965, and three years later became creative director of the Bloom Agency in Dallas, Texas.
+Upon rising to senior vice president after eight years, he then moved to Hollywood to pursue screenwriting and production.